-- 10.4 Performing Arts - 10.4.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
-The following elements are required: - 10.4.2 Each dancer of the Team must execute the required elements - 10.4.2.1 The routine needs to include a Jumping section2 - 10.4.2.2 The routine needs to include a floor element1 - 10.4.2.3 The routine needs to include a 360degree rotation on one leg - 10.5 Specialty - 10.5.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
+- 10.4.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
+The following elements are required: - 10.4.2 Each dancer of the Team must execute the required elements - 10.4.2.1 The routine needs to include at least one jump - 10.4.2.2 The routine needs to include a floor element - 10.4.2.3 The routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used.

+- 10.5.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
 The following elements are required: - 10.5.2 Each dancer of the Team must execute the required elements - 10.5.2.1 This routine needs to clearly represent the dance and heritage rhythmically.
-African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 10.5.2.2 This routine needs to include a 360degree rotation on one leg. - 10.5.2.3 This routine needs to include a jumping section2
+African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 10.5.2.2 This routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used. - 10.5.2.3 This routine needs to include at least one jump